emlynoregan/flappybird/README.md

 A professionally polished browser-based implementation of the classic Flappy Bird game featuring advanced graphics, progressive difficulty, and immersive audio.
 Built with modern web technologies and zero dependencies.

+> **🚀 Development Story:** This complete game was vibe coded in just under three hours end to end using **Claude-4-Sonnet** via **Cursor's Agent**, in _YOLO mode_.
+From initial concept to production deployment with professional polish, progressive difficulty, immersive audio, and responsive design!

 ## 🎮 Game Features

 ### 🎯 **Core Gameplay**